YuepengYang/yuepengyang.github.io/index.md

 ---
 ## News

-* Aug 2025: I will attend JSM at Nashville :)
 * July 2025: I have started as a postdoc at Yale!
 Thanks Yuejie and Yuxin for advising me!
 * June 2025: I graduated!
 Thanks Cong for being a wonderful advisor!